 - Virginia Ortiz-Repiso, PhD, Universidad Carlos III de Madrid

 - Lydia Middleton, ASIS&T Executive Director, Staff Liaison

-- Submit slate of officers for election as follows: two candidates for President-Elect, four candidates for Directors-at-Large, and two candidates for Treasurer if that position in coming open in any year.
+- Submit slate of officers for election as follows: at least two candidates for President-Elect, at least two candidates for Directors-at-Large, and at least two candidates for Treasurer if that position in coming open in any year.